 What do you put in the notice?

 The requirements of a prescribed written notice neither confirming nor denying the existence of a document are set out in section 55(2) of the RTI Act and section 69(2) of the IP Act.
 It is important to ensure that prescribed information is not inadvertently included in the written notice.
-A template for writing neither confirm nor deny prescribed written notices is attached at Appendix A.
+A template is available at the end of this guideline.

 - 1 In this Guideline, references to an ‘agency’ include Ministers, unless otherwise specified.

 - 2 Section 55 of the RTI Act and section 69 of the IP Act.

 - 3 Report by the Senate Committee on Constitutional and Legal Affairs (1979) on the draft Commonwealth Freedom of Information Bill (at page 121, point 9.27).

 - 4 EST and Department of Family Services and Aboriginal Affairs (1995) 2 QAR 645 at paragraph 11 (citing the 1979 Report by the Senate Standing Committee on Constitutional and Legal Affairs on the Freedom of Information Bill 1978 at page 121, point 9.27), cited in Tolone v Department of Police (Unreported Queensland Information Commissioner, 9 October 2009) at paragraph 25.

 - 5 (Unreported Queensland Information Commissioner, 9 October 2009)